timroster/message-hub-samples/LAB_README.md

         - "message-hub-service"
     ```

-4. Remove the `random-route` item and edit the name, appending your initials and the date to make a unique route.
+4. Remove the `random-route` item and edit the `name`, appending your initials and the date to make a unique route.
 Save the `manifest.yml` file.

 5. The `manifest.yml` file references a Message Hub service named `message-hub-service`, create it using (substitute Bluemix region as needed):